Exoper/Simple-Word2vec/README.md

 # Simple-Word2vec
-This is a small application of gensim library and word2vec on google new dataset for finding he semantics of the input word/words.
+This is a small application of gensim library and word2vec on google dataset for finding the semantics of the input word/words.